 On average, the severity of the disease increases with patients' age, and the case-fatality ranges from 1% to 35 % depending on the TBE virus subtype.

-Currently, over 20 different hantaviruses have been identified worldwide and about half of them have been shown to be human pathogens.
+Currently, over 20 different hantaviruses have been identified worldwide to be human pathogens.
 Each virus species is carried primarily by a distinct rodent host and the viruses are transmitted to humans via the aerosolised urine, faeces or saliva of chronically infected carrier rodents.
 Andes virus is the only hantavirus for which person-to-person transmission has been reported.
 In Asia and Europe hantaviruses cause hemorrhagic fever with renal syndrome (HFRS) whereas the American hantaviruses cause hantavirus pulmonary syndrome (HPS).